datstartup/ubuntuopenbox/lessons/m42-openbox-theme-for-ubuntu-openbox.md

 [https://www.box-look.org/p/1169127/](https://www.box-look.org/p/1169127/)

 In this case, the theme is packed in a folder.
-Openbox themes also come with **.obt** extension and can be installed using Obconf (You can extract that **.obt** package to a folder using any of compression tool).
+Openbox themes also come with **.obt** extension and can be installed using Obconf (You can extract that **.obt** package to a folder using any compression tool).

 After having the theme folder, move it into one of theme directories below: